 What is it

 Where would we be without emotions?
 Many philosophers throughout history have thought the emotions serve only to cloud our judgments and actions.
 Phrases like "He's just acting emotionally" or "Her judgment is clouded by emotion" are phrases of condemnation, not of praise.
 Still, some philosophers have argued the emotions have an intelligence of their own and that the emotions are indispensable for our ethical lives.
-Join John and Ken and their guest Martha Nussbaum as they explore the role of emotions in well lived lives and well-order societies.
+Join John and Ken and their guest Martha Nussbaum, author of Upheavals of Thought: The Intelligence of Emotions, as they explore the role of emotions in well lived lives and well-ordered societies.

 Usually when we think about the mind, we divide it into thoughts and feelings.
 Where do emotions fit in?
 What are the emotions good for?
 Hume thought morality was based on them while Kant wanted to banish them from moral thought.
 Ken introduces Martha Nussbaum, professor at the University of Chicago.
 What is special about the emotions?
 Nussbaum thinks emotions involve an appraisal about what is good for your own wellbeing.
 Ken says that emotions have intentional content, that is, they are about something.